Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory - This script uses mkdir to create a directory in the /tmp/ directory.

 8. 7-movethatfile - This script uses the mv command to move betty from somewhere to another.

+9. 8-firstdelete - This script uses the rm command to delete a file with path specified.